A Stress Induced Source of Phonon Bursts and Quasiparticle Poisoning: Results and Discussion

 \subsection{Measured Background}

 We observed a background event rate approximately two orders of magnitude larger in the HS device compared to the LS device.
 With the well understood electrothermal response of our phonon sensors, we identified the background as composed of individual events occurring in lengths of time shorter than the $\mathcal{O}$(10 $\mu$s) calorimeter response time, rather than as a continuous power source.
 The background spectra are shown in Fig.\ \ref{background_spectrum}.
 We report the energy of a given event as the energy absorbed in the TES (which is invariant to small changes in film properties, as described in Sec.\ \ref{methods-data-collection}).
 Note that at high energies the calorimeters saturate such that all very energetic events appear in the energy range 85--170 eV.
 The exact energy scale and shape of the saturation depends on tungsten film properties, which were observed to vary between the two devices (see Sec.\ \ref{calorimeter-properties}), leading to the differences in saturation observed between the two devices.
+See Supplementary Note 1 for a comparison to other calorimetric detectors.

 The background was divided into three energy bins for further analysis.
 The highest-energy events (85+ eV) with a saturated calorimeter response were binned together.
 In the range 38--85 eV, the backgrounds observed in HS and LS were similar; we therefore grouped them together into one bin.
 In the lowest-energy bin (3--38 eV), the backgrounds observed in the HS and LS calorimeters appear to substantially differ.